-Excluded income sources include, but may not be limited to, benefits from Medicaid, food stamps, LIHEAP, government subsidized foster care, if the child for whom the foster care payment is received is also excluded from the benefit group, SSI, government subsidized housing and housing payments, certain education payments, and up to \$50 received by a benefit group from the State's Child Support Enforcement Program.
-Federally excluded income types are based on a listing in the State's Food Stamp Program regulations.
+Excluded income sources include, but may not be limited to, benefits from Medicaid, SNAP, LIHEAP, government subsidized foster care, if the child for whom the foster care payment is received is also excluded from the benefit group, SSI, government subsidized housing and housing payments, certain education payments, and up to \$50 received by a benefit group from the State's Child Support Enforcement Program.
+Federally excluded income types are based on a listing in the State's SNAP regulations.